rytakahas/TimeSeries/README.md

 <br>

 1. **Data Preparation**
-    - Load the household power consumption dataset.
+    - Load the population dataset.
     - Analyze seasonality and stationarity of the time series data.
     - Split the dataset into training and testing sets.